AthersDev/ascii-wiggle-java/README.md

 # ascii-wiggle-java
-This is a java program which animates wiggle effect in your terminal.
+This is a Java program which animates wiggle effect in your terminal.

 ## Usage
  1. Compile it by running `javac path/Wiggle.java`.